Preventing Gum Disease: How to Keep Your Gums Healthy

 What Is Done During A Periodontal Maintenance Session?

 Every patient’s treatment plan is individualized based on the findings from their periodontal maintenance session.
-During the session, our specialists will examine the mouth for any noticable, abnormal changes.
+During the session, our specialists will examine the mouth for any noticeable, abnormal changes.
 During the examination, the following will be completed:

 - Changes in your health will be discussed